The Great American Bash (1997): Event

 The opening match of the pay-per-view saw Ultimate Dragon defeat Psychosis.
 Sonny Onoo who came out with Psychosis accidentally kicked him in the head, which enabled Dragon to apply the Dragon Sleeper and pick up victory via submission.

 The second match saw Harlem Heat (Booker T and Stevie Ray) take on The Steiner Brothers (Rick Steiner and Scott Steiner), with the winner becoming the number one contender for the WCW World Tag Team Championship.
 After Scott hit a Frankensteiner off the top rope on Booker T, Vincent came out and dropped an elbow onto Booker T. This caused the Steiners to be disqualified and enabled Harlem Heat to become #1 contenders.

 The next match saw Konnan defeat Hugh Morrus.
 As Morrus went for the moonsault off the top, he hit his face on the top turnbuckle.
-This gave Konnan the opening to hit the Tequilla Sunrise and pick up the victory.
+This gave Konnan the opening to hit the Tequila Sunrise and pick up the victory.

 During the following match, Glacier took on Wrath.
 During the match, Mortis was handcuffed outside the ring, however toward the end of the match threw a chain into the ring for Wrath.
 Glacier however got the chain, hit Wrath with it and followed it up with a superkick to pick up the win.
-Following the match, after Mortis’ handcuffs were removed, he used them to handcuff Glacier to the rope, as the two double teamed Glacier.
+Following the match, after Mortis' handcuffs were removed, he used them to handcuff Glacier to the rope, as the two double teamed Glacier.

 In a Title vs. Career match, Akira Hokuto put her WCW Women's Championship, against Madusa’s career.
 After Madusa hurt her knee during the match, Akira hit a brainbuster to pick up the victory, and forcing Madusa to retire.
 After the match, Gene Okerlund attempted to talk with Madusa and the trainer evaluating her knee, however neither was willing to talk with him.

 The next match was fought under hardcore rules, referred to as a death match.
 During the match, Chris Benoit picked up the submission victory over Meng, who submitted to the Crippler Crossface.
 After the match, both wrestlers were put on a stretcher back stage.

 Kevin Greene next defeated Steve McMichael after Jeff Jarrett came out to interfere, however he accidentally hit the wrong man with a steel briefcase.
 This match was followed by the WCW World Tag Team Championship match, which saw The Outsiders (Scott Hall and Kevin Nash) retain the titles against Ric Flair and Roddy Piper, and Hall hit the Outsiders Edger on Piper.

 The final match was a Falls Count Anywhere match between Randy Savage and Diamond Dallas Page.
-Scott Hall came out and hit the Outsider’s Edge on Page, followed by Savage hitting the flying elbowsmash, to pick up the win.
+Scott Hall came out and hit the Outsider’s Edge on Page, followed by Savage hitting the flying elbowdrop, to pick up the win.